Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Just How Toxic Are Poisoning Methods Really?

-\paragraph{``Clean'' attacks are sometimes dirty} Each of the original works we consider purports to produce “clean-label” poison examples that look like natural images.
+\paragraph{``Clean'' attacks are sometimes dirty.} Each of the original works we consider purports to produce “clean-label” poison examples that look like natural images.
 However these methods often produce easily visible image artifacts and distortions due to the large values of $\epsilon$ used.
 See Figure \ref{fig:epsilon} for examples generated by two of the methods, where FC perturbs a clean ``cat'' into an unrecognizable poison (left), and CP generates an extremely noisy poison from a base in the ``airplane'' class (right).
 These images are not surprising since the FC method is tested with an $\ell_2$ penalty in the original work, and CP is $\ell_\infty$ constrained with a large radius of $\nicefrac{25.5}{255}$.

+In many contexts, avoiding detection by automated systems may be more important than maintaining perceptual similarity.
+In our work, we focus on perceptual similarity as defined by the $\ell_\infty$ constraint as this reflects the explicit goal of most of the attacks we examine, and it is, in general, a much more common area of study.
+Adaptive attacks that avoid defense or detection is relatively unexplored and an interesting area for future research \citep{koh2018stronger}.

-Borrowing from common practice in the evasion attack and defense literature, we test each method with an $\ell_\infty$ constraint of radius $\nicefrac{8}{255}$ and find that the effectiveness of every attack is significantly diminished \citep{madry2017towards}.
-Thus, a standardized constraint on poison examples is necessary for fair comparison of attacks, and these previous attacks are not nearly as threatening under constraints that enforce clean poisons.
+Borrowing from common practice in the evasion attack and defense literature, we test each method with an $\ell_\infty$ constraint of radius $\nicefrac{8}{255}$ and find that the effectiveness of every attack is diminished \citep{madry2017towards, dong2020benchmarking}.
+The sensitivity to perturbation size suggests that a standardized constraint on poison examples is necessary for fair comparison of attacks.
 See Figure \ref{fig:ablations}, and see Appendix \ref{app:clean} for a table of numerical results.

-\paragraph{Proper transfer learning is less vulnerable} Of the attacks we study here, FC, CP, and HTBD were originally proposed in settings referred to as ``transfer learning.''
-Each particular setup varies, but none are true transfer learning since the pre-training datasets and fine-tuning datasets overlap.
+\paragraph{Proper transfer learning may be less vulnerable.} Of the attacks we study here, FC, CP, and HTBD were originally proposed in settings referred to as ``transfer learning.''
+Each particular setup varies, but none are true transfer learning since the pre-training and fine-tuning datasets overlap.
 For example, FC uses the entire CIFAR-10 training dataset for both pre-training and fine tuning.
 Thus, their threat model entails allowing an adversary to modify the training dataset but only for the last few epochs.
 Furthermore, these attacks use inconsistently sized fine-tuning datasets.